kirbyt/site-www-thecave-com/_posts/2012-09-25-back-from-the-long-trail-hike.md

 layout: post
 title: 'Back from the Long Trail Hike'
 category: personal
-tags: [hiking, camping, travel, long trail]
+tags: [hiking, camping, travel, long-trail]
 ---
 [<img src="http://photos.thecave.com/Trips/Hikes/Long-Trail-Thru-Hike-2012/i-2xkDqK9/0/Th/IMG0208-Th.jpg" alt="" border="0" class="alignleft" />][gallery] My southbound hike of the Long Trail didn't go as planned.
 I had to stop after 13 days due to a knee injury.
 As I said in a tweet, “Th-Th-Th-Th-Th…That’s all, folks.
 I’m not continuing the hike due to constant pain that has zapped all the fun out of the journey.”
 I’m disappointed that I wasn’t able to hike the trail end to end, but I’m glad I at least tried it.
 And I will be back next year to complete the remaining 182 miles.